 If a disagreement arises, a mother should listen to her daughter’s complaints and suggestions, show understanding towards her decisions, and speak about her concerns.
 Similarly, a daughter should also listen to the mother’s advice and learn from her experiences.
 To avoid the escalation of an existing relationship conflict, this discussion should occur as early as possible.

 5. Spend enough time together

 A mother and daughter should spend time with each other, because it helps to ensure a healthy relationship.
 Instead of distancing and ignoring each other, both people should try to spend quality moments to develop a stronger relationship.

 Of course, it is also possible for mothers and their daughters to spend too much time together.
 This can occur when one party has a higher level of attachment.
 If this occurs and creates issues, counseling is worth considering to help establish a balance.

 How can counseling help in resolving mother-daughter conflict?

 Expert-level counseling provided by licensed counselors and psychologists can help in resolving these conflicts.

 Here’s how therapists help many women work through some of the issues we discussed above.

-1. Assessing the root cause
+1. Assessing the root causes of relationship issues

 First of all, a therapist assesses the basic cause or causes behind the conflict.
 They will closely investigate the relationship, and try to address the root cause, which can be related to time, emotional headspace, different expectations, family dynamics, or behavioral issues.